khaledhikmat/goqur/README.md

 ## Data source

-Tge `goqur` data source is a CSV file with one row per Ayaha and a header.
-Each has the following columns:
+The `goqur` data source is a CSV file with one row per Ayaha and a header.
+Each row has the following columns:
 - Surah number
 - Surah Arabic name
 - Surah English name